 - Emergency medical care. - Covered services furnished by a network obstetrician, gynecologist, or nurse midwife; or gynecological and related services that are furnished by a network family practitioner.
 This includes: a covered routine annual gynecological (GYN) exam and any services that are required as a result of the exam; and evaluations and health care services that result from acute or emergency gynecological conditions.
 For these covered services, you will not have to pay any more than you would normally pay if you had received an approved referral from your primary care provider.
 But, prior approval is required from Blue Cross and Blue Shield for: inpatient admissions (other than those for emergency or maternity care); and all infertility treatment. - Covered services furnished by a network limited services clinic. - Acupuncture services. - Chiropractor services furnished by a network chiropractor.
 (A pre-service approval may be required.
 See below.) - Lab tests, x-rays, and other covered tests furnished by a network provider. - Maternity services, including prenatal and postnatal care furnished by a network provider and childbirth classes. - Mental health and substance use treatment furnished by a network provider.
 (A pre-service approval may be required.
-See below.) - Methadone maintenance treatment that is furnished for opioid dependence by a network provider. - Covered preventive dental care furnished by a network provider. - Covered routine vision exams furnished by a network ophthalmologist or optometrist. - Urgent care that is received outside of your service area.
+See below.) - Methadone maintenance treatment that is furnished for opioid dependence by a network provider. - Covered preventive dental care furnished by a network provider. - Covered routine vision exams furnished by a network ophthalmologist or optometrist. - Certain covered telehealth services furnished by a network provider.
+(See "Telehealth Services" in Part 5 for a description of covered services and for times when a referral may apply.) - Urgent care that is received outside of your service area.